KhadijaaaaaB/stellar-fang/README.md

 ## About The Project

-Stellar Fang is a termina-based game that simulates a high-stakes scenario aboard a spaceship.
-The player assumes the role of the sole conscious astronaut on the V.S.S.
+Stellar Fang is a terminal-based game that simulates a high-stakes scenario aboard a spaceship (the Stellar Fang).
+The player assumes the role of the astronaut on the V.S.S.
 Stellar Fang after a critical system failure.
 The game is a race against time, challenging the player to diagnose and solve the problem using Bash commands in a simulated terminal before a catastrophic failure destroys the ship.

 ## Gameplay